Energy Policy Resources

 • Intermittent sources of energy like wind and solar power have come online, but they have not filled the gap and they are not always available.

-• Unreasonable regulations are creating unnecessarily high costs while providing minimal environmental benefits.
+• Unreasonable regulations are creating unnecessarily high costs while providing minimal environmental benefits, leading generation sources to shut down and preventing investment in new sources.

 What can we do about it?